Cleancoindev2/CompoundedCarbon-Protocol/README.md

 Formal Verification Specs
 -------------------------

-The Compound Protocol has a number of formal verification specifications, powered by [Certora](https://www.certora.com/).
+The CompoundedCarbon Protocol has a number of formal verification specifications, powered by [Certora](https://www.certora.com/).
 You can find details in the [spec/formal](https://github.com/compound-finance/compound-protocol/tree/master/spec/formal) folder.
 The Certora Verification Language (CVL) files included are specifications, which when with the Certora CLI tool, produce formal proofs (or counter-examples) that the code of a given contract exactly matches that specification.

 Code Coverage
 -------------